Quality Control Analyst

 13. Train other QC Analysts to perform QC testing and procedures.

-14. Ensure that suitable written records and work undertaken are kept in accord with cGMP and company procedures.
+14. Ensure that suitable written records and work is performed in accordance with cGMP and company procedures.

 15. Maintain accurate QC lab inventories and order supplies as needed in the lab.